dalim927/docs/docs/tokens/gas-fees.md

 sidebar_position: 2
 ---
 # Introducing Gas and Fees
->:bulb: **Reference**: Cosmos documentation gives a detailed explanation on Gas and Fees.
-See [Cosmos Gas and Fees](https://docs.cosmos.network/main/basics/gas-fees).

-In the GotaBit SDK, gas is a special unit that is used to track the consumption of resources during execution. gas is typically consumed whenever read and writes are made to the store, but it can also be consumed if expensive computation needs to be done.
+In the GotaBit, gas is a special unit that is used to track the consumption of resources during execution. gas is typically consumed whenever read and writes are made to the store, but it can also be consumed if expensive computation needs to be done.
 It serves two main purposes:

 Make sure blocks are not consuming too many resources and are finalized.
-This is implemented by default in the Cosmos SDK via the block gas meter.
+This is implemented by default in the Gotabit via the block gas meter.
 Prevent spam and abuse from end-user.
 To this end, gas consumed during message execution is typically priced, resulting in a fee (fees = gas * gas-prices). fees generally have to be paid by the sender of the message.
-Note that the Cosmos SDK does not enforce gas pricing by default, as there may be other ways to prevent spam (e.g. bandwidth schemes).
+Note that the gotabit does not enforce gas pricing by default, as there may be other ways to prevent spam (e.g. bandwidth schemes).
 Still, most applications implement fee mechanisms to prevent spam by using the AnteHandler.

 # Gas Meter
-In the GotaBit SDK, gas is a simple alias for uint64, and is managed by an object called a gas meter.
+In the GotaBit, gas is a simple alias for uint64, and is managed by an object called a gas meter.
 Gas meters implement the GasMeter interface
 ```
 store/types/gas.go
 ```